Types of Keys

 Model 3 can connect to three phone keys simultaneously.
 Therefore, if more than three phone keys are detected and you want to authenticate or pair a different phone, move the other connected phone key(s) out of range or turn off its Bluetooth setting.

 Once a phone has been authenticated, it no longer requires an internet connection to be used as a phone key for Model 3.
-However, to use the phone hands-free, access your phone's contacts, play media from it, etc., you must also pair it and connect it as a Bluetooth device (see Pairing a Bluetooth Phone).
+However, to use the phone hands-free, access your phone's contacts, play media from it, etc., you must also pair it and connect it as a Bluetooth device (see Bluetooth).

 Some smartphones with NFC capability can be used to lock/unlock your vehicle, just like using a key card.
 Ensure the Tesla mobile app is correctly paired to your vehicle and enable the NFC function on your phone.
 Once enabled, simply hold the phone to the driver's side door pillar to lock or unlock the door.
 Refer to your smartphone's instructions for specific information on how to do this.